-The Company operates in India and is exposed to foreign exchange risk on account of its services to fellow subsidiary ISGN Corporation, in the United States of America.
-The Company holds derivative financial instruments such as foreign exchange forward contracts to mitigate the risk of changes in exchange rates on foreign currency exposures.
-The exchange rate between the Indian Rupee and US Dollars has changed in recent years and may fluctuate substantially in the future.
-Consequently, the results of the Company's operations are affected as the rupee appreciates/depreciates against these currencies.
+The Company operates in India and is exposed to foreign exchange risk.
+The Company utilises derivative financial instruments such as foreign exchange forward contracts to mitigate the risk of changes in exchange rates on foreign currency exposures.
+The results of the Company's operations are affected as the rupee fluctuates against US Dollars.
+However, as there has been no foreign currency transactions during the current vear, no foreign currency risk is perceived.